Megestrol acetate (Megace®)

 How megestrol acetate works

 Hormones are chemicals that our bodies make.
-Hormones act as messengers and help control how cells and organs work.
-Hormonal therapies are drugs that change the way hormones are made or how they work in the body.
+They act as messengers and help control how cells and organs work.
+Hormonal therapy drugs change how hormones are made or work in the body.
 Many cancers need hormones to grow.

-Megestrol is similar to the female sex hormone progesterone.
+Megestrol is similar to the sex hormone progesterone.
 It works by changing the hormone balance in the body, which may stop the cancer growing.
 It can also act directly on cancer cells so that they cannot grow.

-Taking megestrol tablets
+Taking megestrol acetate tablets

-Always take the tablets exactly as explained.
+Always take the tablets exactly as they tell you to.
 This is important to make sure they work as well as possible for you.
 Make sure you:

-• swallow them whole with a glass of water
+- swallow them whole with a glass of water

-• take them at the same time every day.
+- take them at the same time every day.

-If you forget to take the tablets, you should take the missed dose as soon as possible within the same day.
-If it is nearly time for your next dose, skip the forgotten one and take the next one as usual.
-Do not take a double dose.
+If you forget to take the tablets, take the missed dose as soon as possible within the same day.
+If a full day has passed, do not take a double dose.

 Other things to remember about your tablets:

-• Keep them in the original package and at room temperature, away from heat and direct sunlight.
+- Keep them in the original package and at room temperature, away from moisture, heat and direct sunlight.

-• Get a new prescription before you run out of tablets, and make sure you have plenty for holidays.
+- Get a new prescription before you run out, and make sure you have plenty for holidays.

-Take all your medicines exactly as they have been explained to you.
+Your cancer team may also give you other medicines to take home.
+Take all your medicines exactly as they tell you to.
 Do not stop taking any of your medicines unless your doctor tells you to.

 About side effects